 Can I submit NGC-certified coins encapsulated with color holders, specialty holders and/or special labels for ReHolder?

 NGC cannot always perform its ReHolder service for NGC-certified coins encapsulated with color holders, specialty holders and/or special labels.
 Some holders and labels are retired after a period of time, while others were made exclusively for a particular customer.
-If your NGC-certified coin is encapsulated with a non-standard holder or label, it is suggested that you contact NGC UK Customer Service prior to submitting it for ReHolder.
+If your NGC-certified coin is encapsulated with a non-standard holder or label, it is suggested that you contact CCG UK Customer Service prior to submitting it for ReHolder.

 If a coin is removed from an NGC holder, can I be assured that it will receive the same grade if resubmitted to NGC?